Agidigbo 88.7 FM

 In the first few weeks of its existence, Agidigbo 88.7 FM continued to make the news for its successive atypical approach to broadcasting.
 This was reflected in the programming of the radio station which prioritized talk more than music, its newscast which suggests an editorial policy that hinges on human angle stories, original reporting and live correspondence, a hybrid mix of on-air personalities and its decision to run 24 broadcast hours daily.

 Agidigbo 88.7 FM also surprised many by appointing a 25-year old broadcast journalist, writer and media personality, Yousuph Adebayo Grey as its Head of Station, the youngest the country has ever seen.

-With its investigative show, Digging Deep, Agidigbo 88.7 FM has also affirmed the possibility of investigative journalism on radio.
+With its investigative show Digging Deep, Agidigbo 88.7 FM has also affirmed the possibility of investigative journalism on radio.
 In an interview with Premium Times, its Head of Station noted that, "the most important thing when it comes to sustaining an investigative desk is acknowledging [that] it is your calling and it is something that the people you are broadcasting to deserve.
 That alone will help you put a lot of effort into sustaining it.
 Practically, you can’t put ads on it to prevent dilution.
 We have about 105 programmes on the radio station, so if one is not giving direct revenue, we won’t mind.
 Also, we are working towards partnering with credible NGOs that support good journalism."

-In just about three months of its establishment, Agidigbo 88.7 FM has been applauded for challenging the status quo within the broadcast industry in Ibadan city most importantly with its wide coverage of the 2021 local government elections.
-The radio station maintains a strong digital presence and it is on track to become one of the most prominent radio brands in Nigeria.
+In just about three months of its establishment, Agidigbo 88.7 FM has been applauded for challenging the status quo within the broadcast industry in Ibadan most importantly with its wide coverage of the 2021 local government elections.
+The radio station maintains a strong digital presence.